cassandra-rb/cassandra/README.md

 Supports the same parameters as Cassandra#get.

-* column_family - The column_family that you are inserting into.
+* column_family - The column_family that you are working with.
-* key - An array of keys to.
+* key - An array of keys to select.
 * columns - Either a single super_column or a list of columns.
 * sub_columns - The list of sub\_columns to select.
 * options - Valid options are: